 trumpet-facts

-Cornet vs trumpet; they are both very similar members of the Brass instrument family but are generally used for different styles of music.
+Cornet vs trumpet; they are both very similar members of the brass instrument family but are generally used for different styles of music.
 Many advanced players will be competent on both but what exactly is the difference?

 Identical Elements

-Before we look at the difference, let’s first cover the basic elements of their design that are identical.
-Firstly, and most obviously, they are both made of the same material, Brass, have 3 valves and the sound is produced on both by ‘buzzing’ your lips.
-The tubing is also of an identical length (4 1/2 ft approx without valves depressed), although it is wound much tighter on a Cornet giving the initial appearance that it is shorter.
+The tubing is also of an identical length (4 1/2 ft approx without valves depressed), although it is wound much tighter on a cornet giving the initial appearance that it is shorter.
 As they are both the same length they therefore also play at the same pitch which is Bb on standard models.

 Plastic Fantastic